Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model

-In this study, we designed prompts to be issued to the LLM for robot action planning.
-Fig.~\ref{fig:method} presents an overview of the proposed method.
-After the command information indicating robot task instructions was issued from the human to the LLM, the output was interactively modified by iterating the following three processes:
+In this study, we design prompts to be given to the LLM for robot action planning.
+Fig.~\ref{fig:method} shows an overview of the process of the proposed method.
+After the Command information indicating robot task instructions is given from the human to the LLM, the output is interactively modified by iterating the following three processes.

-\begin{description} \item[(a) Make a robot action plan]\mbox{}\\ The LLM compiles the action plans of the robot into a unique format and output it.
-In this paper, this sequence of actions is called the RAP.
-This process was realized by the following description in the prompt: "a) Make RAP (provide a modified RAP.
+\begin{description} \item[(a) Make Robot Action Plan]\mbox{}\\ The LLM compiles the robot's action plan into a unique format and outputs it.
+In this paper, this sequence of actions is called Robot Action Plan (RAP).
+This process is realized by the following description in the prompt. "a) Make RAP (provide a modified RAP.
 It should be something that the robot can easily understand.
-Therefore, the prompt should be unambiguous.) a-1) RAP should be output as a list. a-1) The RAP should be output as a list.
-The RAP was generated based on the command first issued to LLM and the information obtained from questions and answers.
-However, for the first time, the RAP was generated using only information from the command.
+Therefore, the prompt should be unambiguous.) a-1) RAP should be output as a list.
+RAP is generated based on the Command first given to LLM and the information obtained from Questions and Answers.
+However, for the first time, RAP is generated using only the information in the Command.

-\item[(b) Uncertainty analysis]\mbox{}\\ The LLM analyzes the ambiguity in the generated RAP and outputs the analysis results in the form of text.
-Here, ambiguity was considered as uncertainty in the prediction of the LLM, and its analysis was based on the subjectivity of the LLM.
-This process was realized by the following description in the prompt: "Please analyze step by step what elements are missing in the RAP for the robot to work.
+\item[(b) Uncertainty Analysis]\mbox{}\\ LLM analyzes the ambiguity in the generated RAP and outputs the analysis results in text.
+Here, ambiguity is considered as uncertainty in the prediction of LLM, and its analysis is based on the LLM's subjectivity.
+This process is realized by the following description in the prompt.
+"Please analyze step by step what elements are missing in the RAP for the robot to work.
 Then output the information that should be added to the RAP.
 If there is no information to be added, please output 'none'."
 Once the LLM determines that the RAP is clear in this analysis, the entire process is terminated.